Craniofacial Abnormalities

 Craniofacial Surgery

-For true craniosynostosis and other syndromes, your doctor may recommend surgery to correct the physical formation of the skull and facial bones, and maximize functionality for your child.
+For craniosynostosis, your doctor will likely recommend surgery to correct the shape of the skull and facial bones and allow for the brain to appropriately develop.

 These surgeries can be complex and intensive, requiring removal, reshaping and replacing parts of the skull.
-Pediatric neurosurgeons may work with pediatric craniofacial plastic surgeons to ensure the best result.
+In some cases, minimally invasive treatments are possible.
+Pediatric neurosurgeons often work with pediatric craniofacial plastic surgeons to ensure the best result.

-Skull reconstruction may involve the surgeons using sutures, wires, small screws or plates to stabilize the bone and protect the brain as your child grows.
-These materials are often too small to be felt under the skin.
+Skull reconstruction may involve surgeons using sutures, wires, or small screws or plates to stabilize the bone and protect the brain as your child grows.
+These materials are often too small to be felt under the skin and, in some cases, are absorbed by the body over time.

 Minimally Invasive Surgery

-In some cases, if your child’s anomaly is diagnosed before he or she is three months old, the surgical team may be able to use one of several minimally invasive procedures.
-These endoscopic approaches can lessen the risks of blood transfusions and complications compared to open surgery, and can also mean faster recovery for your child.
+In some cases, if your child’s anomaly is diagnosed before he or she is 3 months old, the surgical team may be able to use one of several minimally invasive procedures.
+These endoscopic approaches can lessen complications and the risk of needing blood transfusions compared with open surgery, and can also mean faster recovery for your child.

-Minimally invasive operations may be followed with helmet therapy, in which your child wears a special helmet to gently guide the growing skull bones into position so they can fuse more normally.
+Minimally invasive operations may be followed with helmet therapy, in which your child wears a special helmet to gently guide the growing skull bones into position so they can fuse in a more typical manner.